Frankie Gavin comes to Armagh!

 London College of Music exams

-The Club intends to host live examinations for LCM grades in late March or early April.
-If you/your child would like to take part, please complete the booking form which will be circulated at classes and return it to the Club no later than 30 January, with full payment (Grade 1 £47; Grade 2 £54; Grade 3 £60; Grade 4 £64; Grade 5 £70; Grade 6 £81; Grade 7 £88; Grade 8 £101).
+The Club will host the Spring examinations for LCM grades in late March or early April.
+If you/your child would like to take part in the Summer examinations, please complete the booking form which will be circulated at classes and return it to the Club no later than 28 April, with full payment (Grade 1 £47; Grade 2 £54; Grade 3 £60; Grade 4 £64; Grade 5 £70; Grade 6 £81; Grade 7 £88; Grade 8 £101).
 Tutors will advise on the grade most suited to you/your child.
 You can click here for details of the syllabus for each grade.

 William Kennedy Piping Festival